yegor256/blog/_drafts/ai.md

 [AlphaCode](https://alphacode.deepmind.com) and self-published
 a
 [paper](https://storage.googleapis.com/deepmind-media/AlphaCode/competition_level_code_generation_with_alphacode.pdf)
-explaining how their artifical intelligence (AI) can "understand" a programming contest task written in English and then write a Python, Java or C++ program, which would work in about 30% of cases.
+explaining how their artificial intelligence (AI) can "understand" a programming contest task written in English and then write a Python, Java or C++ program, which would work in about 30% of cases.
 Earlier last year [OpenAI](https://en.wikipedia.org/wiki/OpenAI)